-Many people hide behind a pseudo heart-centered spirituality, proclaiming to live in the ‘Kingdom of the Heart’, and preaching all about compassion, love, and peace.
-They live inside a Disney-like fantasy world where all is magic, where there’s no negative feelings, no shame, no anger, no regret, where there’s no confrontation, where there’s not even the need to admit your mistakes because ‘all is good’, or ‘all is unfolding in divine time’, or simply, ‘Jesus already paid for my sins at the cross’.
+Many people hide behind a pseudo-heart-centered spirituality, proclaiming to live in the ‘Kingdom of the Heart’.
+They preach all about compassion, love, and peace.
+Living inside a Disney-like fantasy world where all is magic and there are no negative feelings like shame, anger, or regret, they avoid confrontation at all costs.

-They om, they chant, they go to healing circles, they sit in the front row of their meditation class.
+They OM, they chant, they go to healing circles, they sit in the front row of their meditation class.
 They go to yoga, reiki, they sing their hearts out at choir, and they try every new spiritual diet or fad.
-They look at you and even tell you…. “see how heart centered and spiritual I am!”
+They look at you and even tell you, “see how heart-centered, loving and spiritual I am!”

 I used to be one of these people.
 To a certain extent, I still am.
-The bigger difference these days is that I’m part of a community of friends whose favorite way to love me is by pointing to me those blind spots, those areas where I’m not in integrity, where I’m not being authentic, and real as I could be.
-They challenge me to be a better and more awake version of me.
+The bigger difference these days is that I’m part of a community of friends and clients whose favorite way to love me is by pointing to me those blind spots, and areas of my life where I’m not in integrity with myself, or acting in inauthentically.

 From my heart to yours.